-Most often a person gets confused and thinks cut is the shape of the diamond but actually it refers to the angles and proportions of a diamond.
-Diamond cut is considered the most important of the four Cs, so it is important to understand how it affects the properties and values of a diamond.
-Diamonds that are cut either too deep or too shallow can lose or leak light through the sides and bottom and will be less brilliant-and ultimately of less value.
-But a well cut diamond is able to handle light better, creating more scintillation and more sparkle which leads to brilliance.
+The cut of a diamond is often confused and considered its shape.
+However, cut refers to diamond angles and proportions.
+Diamond cut is considered the most significant of the four C's, so it is worthwhile to understand how it affects diamond properties and values.
+Diamonds that are cut too deep, or too shallow can lose, or leak light through the sides and bottom.
+These diamonds will be less brilliant and valuable.
+Whereas, a well-cut diamond handles light better, creating more scintillation and sparkle, which lends to increased brilliance

-Diamonds are graded for clarity under 10x loupe magnification.
+Diamonds are graded for clarity under 10x magnification.
 Clarity ranges from flawless (perfect) to I (included).
-Below is the chart that certification societies have standardized for grading to describe the clarity of a diamond.
+Below is the chart that certification societies have standardized for grading to describe diamond clarity.

-Diamond's color is usually referring to the presence or absence of color in white diamonds.
-Diamonds act as prisms and can divide light into a spectrum of colors and reflect this light as colorful flashes referred to as fire.
+Color refers to the presence or absence of color in white diamonds.
+Diamonds act as prisms and divide light into a spectrum of colors, reflecting it as colorful flashes called fire.
 The more colorless a diamond is the more colorful the fire will appear.
 Diamond colors generally range from D - Z for white and yellow diamonds.
 D is the whitest.
-Around S they become "Fancy" yellow Diamonds.
+Around S they become "Fancy" yellow diamonds.

-This is the weight of a diamond measured in carats.
+Carat refers to the diamond weight unit.
 One carat is equivalent to 200 milligrams.
-Sometimes one carat is referred to as 100 "points", so that a diamond of 75 points weighs .75 carats.
-Carat-weight is the easiest of the 4C's to determine.
-But two diamonds of equal weight can have very unequal value, depending on their cut, color and clarity.
-Larger diamonds often cost more per carat due to their size.
-Diamond cost increases exponentially with an increase in weight because larger diamonds are rarer than smaller diamonds and this rarity increases the value of a larger diamond.
+Sometimes, one carat is called 100 "points", so a diamond of 75 points weighs .75 carats.
+Carat weight is the easiest of the 4C's to determine.
+However, two diamonds of equal weight can have very unequal values, depending on their Cut, Color, and Clarity.
+A diamond's cost increases exponentially with an increase in weight.
+This is because larger diamonds are rarer than smaller diamonds and this rarity increases the value of a sizeable diamond.